 Price: 435 € per person in twin/dbl room

 Single room supplement: 70 € (obligatory for all individual clients)

 Solo travellers supplement: 280 € (incl. sgl. room supplement)

 Best period: mid-June – mid-September.

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers for the daily treks as per itinerary; accommodation and catering as mentioned; detailed route notes in English and map.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers for the daily treks as per itinerary (pre-defined/fixed schedule of the daily transfers, which you need to follow); accommodation in 3-star hotel incl. breakfast; en-suite rooms; GPS tracks; detailed route notes in English and map.

-Price does not include: extra meals and drinks; chairlift tickets (appr.
-7 Euro/pp); medical insurance (make sure it has adventure sports coverage); entry fees and personal expenses.
+Price does not include: extra meals and drinks; chairlift tickets; medical insurance (make sure it has adventure sports coverage); entry fees and personal expenses.